Table of Contents

 Data aggregation.
 Data aggregation is the process of gathering data and presenting it in a summarized format.
 The data may be gathered from multiple data sources with the intent of combining these data sources into a summary for data analysis.
 Also, raw data can be aggregated over a certain timeframe to provide statistics such as average, minimum, maximum, sum, and count.

 Data visualization.
 Metrics can be monitored by building tables and analyzing their values.
 However it is more efficient to recognize trends and understand how different components fit together with different graphs and visualizations.
 Good monitoring tools provide a wide range of visualization capabilities.
 This allows you to understand the interaction of a large number of variables or changes in the system by taking a look at the display.

 Alerting.
 The monitoring system can notify users about the occurrence of certain events or the achievement of monitored metrics of certain values.
 This allows you not to miss an important event even if you are absent from your workplace.

-One of the monitoring tools that provide all of the above functions and even more is MetricFire.
-You can use our product with minimal configuration to gain in-depth insight into your environments.
+One of the monitoring tools that provides all of the above functions and even more is MetricFire.
+You can use our product with minimal configuration to gain in-depth insight into your environment.
 If you would like to learn more about it, please book a demo with us, or sign up for the free trial today.

 Metrics: definition and types